-Best selling children's authour, Michael Rosen has a You Tube channel called Kid's Poems and stories with Michael Rosen.
+- Best selling children's author, Michael Rosen has a You Tube channel called Kid's Poems and stories with Michael Rosen.
 He has teamed up with Beatboxer, SK SHLOMO and even done a version of We're Going on a Bear Hunt like you have never seen or heard it before!

 Experiment and have fun using whatever is to hand to decorate your cookie dough.
 Be a smart cookie with these 12 cookie decorating tips!

 - Did you know you can access the Biff, Chip and Kipper primary learning books online for free?
 Oxford Owl has plenty of free resources to help you support your little ones.